Rukamakama/learn_react/README.md

 ## Learn React JS
 #### What's the project about ?
-* React native beginner project
+* React JS beginner project
 * share learning progress with supervisor
 * Use version control tool
 #### How to contribute ?